The Parity Accord — Executive Constitutional Brief: Evolving the Good Friday Agreement

 • stability independent of territorial control

-Collectively, these elements reinforce a constitutional centre designed to prevent dominance and sustain balanced governance.
+Collectively, these elements reinforce a constitutional centre designed to prevent dominance and support balanced governance.

 Structural Outcomes